Why is my hair thinning and falling out…and how I stopped it. Here are the 8 remedies and solutions for hair loss in women that worked for me!

 With this new “adventure” has also come some unwanted physical symptoms, and the one I want to share about today is hair loss.

-Don’t get me wrong, I've never had a super luscious, thick coif, but what I did have has significantly diminished in the last 7 months, which is honestly a terrifying and helpless feeling.
+Don’t get me wrong, I’ve never had a super luscious, thick coif, and my hair was already prone to hair breakage because I already had what I would consider fine hair, but what I did have has significantly diminished in the last 7 months, which is honestly a terrifying and helpless feeling.

 As I started researching to see how I can remedy my hair loss, I found out that MILLIONS of women deal with hair loss, so it was encouraging and comforting knowing I wasn’t alone.

 And as I have traveled this road, I realize that most women deal with sudden hair loss sometime in their life…usually triggered by medical conditions like mine or physical or emotional stress.

 I’ve been highly intentional and focused on resolving my hair thinning challenges and there are some things that I’ve been doing and products I’ve been using that have really helped stop the excessive shedding and have begun new hair growth.

 It is my ultimate goal that this is simply temporary hair loss and that my hair density will continue to increase as I integrate more and more approaches to stimulate hair growth.

 So I’m hoping that the painful experience I’ve been going through with female hair loss and the things I discovered on the way, might help you if you ever find that you are in a similar situation…which I hope you never do!